Room 222: Plot

-The history class is taught by Pete Dixon (Lloyd Haynes), an idealistic African-American teacher.
-Other characters featured in the show include:the school's compassionate guidance counselor, Liz McIntyre (Denise Nicholas), who is also Pete's girlfriend; the dryly humorous school principal, Seymour Kaufman (Michael Constantine); the petite and enthusiastic Alice Johnson (Karen Valentine), who is initially a student teacher, later full-time teacher whom Pete mentors; and Principal Kaufman's secretary Miss Hogarth, played by Patsy Garrett.
-Additionally, many recurring students are featured from episode to episode.
+The history class is taught by Pete Dixon (Lloyd Haynes), an idealistic African American teacher.
+Other characters featured in the show include the school's compassionate guidance counselor, Liz McIntyre (Denise Nicholas), who is also Pete's girlfriend; the dryly humorous school principal, Seymour Kaufman (Michael Constantine); the petite and enthusiastic Alice Johnson (Karen Valentine), who is initially a student teacher, later full-time teacher whom Pete mentors; and Principal Kaufman's secretary, Miss Hogarth, played by Patsy Garrett.
+Also, many recurring students are featured from episode to episode.

-Pete Dixon delivers gentle lessons in tolerance and understanding to his students.and they admire his wisdom, insight, and easygoing manner.
-The themes of the episodes are sometimes topical, reflecting the contemporary political climate of the late 1960s and early-to-mid1970s, such as the Vietnam War, women's rights, race relations, and Watergate.
+Pete Dixon delivers gentle lessons in tolerance and understanding to his students, and they admire his wisdom, insight, and easygoing manner.
+The themes of the episodes are sometimes topical, reflecting the contemporary political climate of the late 1960s and early-to-mid 1970s, such as the Vietnam War, women's rights, race relations, and Watergate.
 However, most plots are timeless and feature themes still common to modern-day teenagers.
 For example, the 1969 episode "Funny Boy" deals with a class clown who is self-conscious about being overweight.
-In the 1971 episode "What Is a Man?," a student is a mistaken victim of anti-gay harassment, while the 1974 episode "I Didn't Raise My Girl to Be a Soldier" delves into parent–teenage child issues.
+In the 1971 episode "What Is a Man?", a student is a mistaken victim of anti-gay harassment, while the 1974 episode "I Didn't Raise My Girl to Be a Soldier" delves into parent–teenage child issues.